BoTreeConsultingTeam/requests-trap/README.txt

   you participate in this development exercise by following these guidelines:

-    i.    clone this repo into your own private repo ii.   commit early and often with verbose descriptions iii.  track the time spent developing the project iv.   as a guideline, note that this project shouldn't take more than 5 hours
+    i.    clone this repo into your own private repo ii.   commit early and often
+    iii.  track the time spent developing the project iv.   as a guideline, note that this project shouldn't take more than 5 hours
     v.    to be considered complete, your app should be deployed to Heroku